Elder abuse is a significant threat to the health and well-being of older adults worldwide.

-Elder abuse can include physical, psychological, and sexual abuse; financial exploitation; and neglect and abandonment.
+Defined as an intentional or negligent act that causes harm or serious risk of harm to an older adult, elder abuse can include physical, psychological, and sexual abuse; financial exploitation; and neglect and abandonment.

-An analysis by the National Institute of Justice found that 87.5% of elders who were victims of financial mistreatment by someone they knew did not report the crime to law enforcement.
-Most victims did not report their family member or friend because they didn’t want the perpetrator to get in trouble or they didn’t want publicity.
+An analysis by the National Institute of Justice (NIJ) found that 87.5% of older adults who were victims of financial mistreatment by someone they knew did not report the crime to law enforcement.
+Most victims did not report their family members or friends because they didn’t want the perpetrator to get in trouble or they didn’t want publicity.

-Launched in 2020, the National Elder Fraud Hotline is a free resource created by the Office for Victims of Crime (OVC) for people to report fraud against anyone age 60 or older.
+Launched in 2020, the National Elder Fraud Hotline is a free resource created by OVC for people to report fraud against anyone age 60 or older.
 Callers are assigned a case manager who assists them in reporting the crime and connecting them with necessary resources.